g8d3/p1/s1-cua/plan.md

 Agents have shell access, and with it, they can write and run code to automate anything, like browser actions.

-Agents also have memory(vector and graph database) where they index interactions with the world.
+Agents also have memory(vector and graph databases) where they index interactions with the world.
 Agents might use shell access to connect and manage DB.

 Write code so that agents talk to each other until they accomplish a task, they review each other, and there are coded limits that control their results, process and cost.